VC-MIPI-modules/vc_mipi_nvidia/README.md

 # Annotations
 ## For Jetpack 5 (L4T 35.1.0, 35.2.1, 35.3.1):

-* When the test system has booted successfully, it is necessary to run the script max_speed.sh from the /target folder as superuser.
+* When the system has booted successfully, it is necessary to run the script max_speed.sh from the /target folder as superuser.
 It will read out the maximum frequencies and set them as the current ones.
 This is a recommendation from nvidia.
    ```
      $ sudo ./max_speed.sh -m
    ```
 * For changing device trees only (./build.sh -d and ./flash.sh -d) there must be a differentiation between Orin and Non-Orin Targets:
   - For targets like Xavier NX and AGX Xavier, you will have to modify your /boot/extlinux/extlinux.conf on your target machine by removing the FDT entry or by commenting out with '#'.
-Otherwise you will have to flash your complete linux image for every device tree change to take effect.
+Otherwise you will have to flash your complete linux image for every device tree change to take effect. <br>
+    ```
+    # FDT /boot/dtb/kernel_tegra194-p3668-0000-p3509-0000.dtb
+    ```
+    > [!IMPORTANT]
+    > When calling the flash script with the option -d (flash the device tree only), the device must be in force recovery mode!
   - For OrinNano and Orin NX the FDT entry must be present in the /boot/extlinux/extlinux.conf file.
-The ./flash -d command will copy the proper file (e.g. tegra234-p3767-0003-p3768-0000-a0.dtb for OrinNano 8GB on NVIDIA DevKit) into the /boot/dtb/ directory. <br>Therefore, the extlinux.conf FDT entry must be renamed from e.g.:
+The ./flash -d command will copy the proper file (e.g. tegra234-p3767-0003-p3768-0000-a0.dtb for OrinNano 8GB on NVIDIA DevKit) into the /boot/dtb/ directory. <br>Therefore, the extlinux.conf FDT entry must be renamed e.g.:<br>
+    from
     <pre>
     FDT /boot/dtb/<b>kernel_</b>tegra234-p3767-0003-p3768-0000-a0.dtb
     </pre>